 However, if you arm yourself with extensive information about your business’ cash flow, you will be better positioned to head off potential problems before they arise.

-That’s why cash flow statements are so critical.
-They enable you to ensure your business has the cash on hand to meet its immediate expenses, and they empower you to prepare for your long-term cash needs.
+That’s why learning how to prepare a cash flow statement is so critical.
+It enables you to ensure your business has the cash on hand to meet its immediate expenses, and they empower you to prepare for your long-term cash needs.
 With a full accounting of how much cash you have and where your cash is coming from, you can invest in your business’ future without compromising its present operational viability.

 Who Uses Your Cash Flow Statement?